 Golfers are sometimes faced with an uphill lie, where the ball is higher than the plane of the feet.
 Often in this situation, the club’s toe will sit slightly higher than the heel, requiring you to make subtle adjustments to prevent a poor strike.

 With the toe and heel misaligned in this manner, you will unavoidably impart sidespin to the ball, causing a hook.
-Keeping this in mind, the first thing you must do is adjust your stance so that you are aligned not directly toward the target, but to the right of it.
+Keeping this in mind, you must adjust your stance so to align not directly toward the target, but to the right of it.

 When golfers are faced with a downhill lie, they find the ball below the plane of their feet.
 The club’s toe is often lower than the heel.
-A player must aim left of the target to account for the natural fade spin that will be imparted to the ball.
+A player must aim left of the target to account for the natural fade spin imparted to the ball.